albihasani94/albihasani94.github.io/_posts/2020-06-10-helidon-mp.md

 To get a taste of GraalVM, I would start to strip down some application features.
 After removing `datasource` and `jpa` integration in a separate [branch](https://github.com/albihasani94/helidon-mp-playground/tree/native-image){:target="_blank"}, I was able to get it going.

-That doesn't look so good for production, but the GraalVM support for Helidon MP is still in early phases so I would expect better interoperability by the end of the year.
+That doesn't look so good for production, but the GraalVM support for Helidon MP is still a work in progress so I would expect better interoperability by the end of the year.
 Helidon SE should fully support GraalVM native images.

 Only later I learned that this is known and the [roadmap](https://github.com/oracle/helidon/issues/716){:target="_blank"} for native images with Helidon MP does not yet support [JPA and JTA](https://github.com/oracle/helidon/issues/1293){:target="_blank"} at this time.